EshaanAgg/web/src/content/blog/placements/oa_2.md

    - If $a_i > a_j$, then $b_i > b_j$
    - If $a_i = a_j$, then $b_i \neq b_j$

-   Find the lenght of maximum possible subset.
+   Find the length of maximum possible subset.

    Constraints: